Radio Vs Bluetooth Audio: Understanding Differences And Troubleshooting Tips

 • Audio quality: Look for a device that offers high-quality audio output.

-It’s worth noting that upgrading your Bluetooth device might not necessarily make the sound quality the same as the radio, but it will significantly improve it.
+It’s worth noting that upgrading your Bluetooth device might not necessarily make the sound the same as the radio, but it will significantly improve it.

 Using High-Quality Audio Files and Streaming Services